 You should consult your tax advisor regarding the need to file state tax returns in other states and whether estimated tax payments to those states are required.
 States generally require investors to file tax returns if an entity in which they have an investment owns real property in that state.
 In most cases, income taxes paid to that state may be claimed as a credit against the tax payable to the state of your residence.

-California residents may claim a credit on Form 540, Schedule S for IL, MD and NJ taxes paid on their behalf, if they file a IL, MD or NJ nonresident tax return.
+California residents may claim a credit on Form 540, Schedule S for MD taxes paid on their behalf if they file MD nonresident tax return.

 Generally, your tax basis is the original amount paid for the interest, increased by the cumulative amount of income and gain reported on your Schedules K-1, and reduced by any cumulative loss, deduction and credit reported on your Schedules K-1.
 Tax basis is also reduced (but not below zero) by the cumulative amount of distributions received from the partnership.

 No. Each investor is responsible for maintaining his or her own individual tax basis.
 This is especially important for inherited interests.
 We can assist you with historical information, such as cumulative income and distributions previously reported.